blsrm/Cloud_Docs/How to Setup EKS cluter with private subnets only.md

 ## How to setup AWS EKS Cluster in Private Subnets Only

+## Networking Modes

+**Public endpoint only**: In this case, nodes should have a public IP address to connect to the control plane.
+There should also be a route to an internet gateway or a NAT gateway where they can use the public IP address of the NAT gateway.
+This is the default behaviour of the EKS.

+**Public and private endpoint**: In this mode, Kubernetes API requests from within the worker node VPC to the control plane go through the EKS-managed ENIs within the worked node VPC.

+**Private endpoint only**: Public access to the API server from the internet is closed.
+Any kubectl commands will work only if they originate from within the VPC or a connected network such as AWS VPN or AWS DirectConnect to your VPC.

-This topic describes how to deploy a private cluster without outbound internet access.
+This article describes how to deploy a private cluster without outbound internet access.
 This is applicable for **EKS Managed / Self Node Cluster** and **Fargate Profiles**

 Nodes must be able to communicate with the control plane and other AWS services.
 If nodes are deployed in a private subnet, then it must have either:

 1. Set up a default route for the subnet to a NAT gateway.
 The NAT gateway must be assigned a public IP address to provide internet access for the nodes.
                                                             (OR)
 2. Configuration of necessary settings for the subnet and taken the necessary actions listed below for Private clusters.

 ## Requirements